Tearsheet

 AI Analysis | Feedback

-Michelle Gass joined Levi Strauss & Co. in 2023 as president and was appointed Chief Executive Officer in January 2024.
-With over 30 years of experience in the retail and consumer goods industries, she previously served as the CEO of Kohl's for five years.
-At Kohl's, she led the company's evolution into an omnichannel retailer, building a multi-billion dollar e-commerce business and establishing brand collaborations, including partnerships with Sephora and Amazon.
-Prior to Kohl's, she spent over 16 years in leadership roles at Starbucks, including president of Starbucks EMEA, and held various senior leadership positions across product, marketing, and global strategy.
-At Starbucks, she was credited with making Frappuccino a $2 billion brand and served as chief strategist during the company's turnaround.
-She began her career at Procter & Gamble.
-Michelle Gass currently serves on the board of directors for PepsiCo.
+Michelle Gass joined Levi Strauss & Co. in 2023 as president and was appointed CEO in January 2024.
+She has over 30 years of experience in the retail and consumer goods industries.
+Prior to LS&Co., Ms. Gass served as CEO of Kohl's for five years, where she led its transformation into a leading omnichannel retailer, building a multibillion-dollar e-commerce business and establishing innovative partnerships with Sephora and Amazon.
+Before Kohl's, she spent over 16 years in leadership roles at Starbucks, including president of Starbucks EMEA, and began her career at Procter & Gamble.
+Ms. Gass also serves on the Board of Directors for PepsiCo.

-Harmit Singh, Executive Vice President and Chief Financial and Growth Officer
+Harmit Singh, Executive Vice President & Chief Financial and Growth Officer

-Karyn Hillman's role as Chief Product Officer expanded in February 2025 to include Merchandising in addition to Design.
-In this expanded role, she is responsible for the overall vision, priorities, and roadmap for Levi's® products and the brand.
-She is a veteran merchant with over three decades of design and merchandising experience, known for building global brands, creating compelling and innovative product assortments, optimizing go-to-market strategies, and driving results.
+Karyn Hillman's role at Levi Strauss & Co. has expanded to Chief Product Officer, encompassing Merchandising and Design.
+She is responsible for the overall vision, priorities, and roadmap for Levi's products and the brand.
+Ms. Hillman is a veteran merchant with over three decades of design and merchandising experience, known for her track record in building global brands and optimizing go-to-market strategies.

 AI Analysis | Feedback